 "point size" slider Controls the point size of the current polygon.

 Causes the application of the current pointsize to all stored objects.

-Snap options: Select to snap all vertices of the current object or of all objects to the grid.
+Three snap options: Select to snap all vertices of the current object or of all objects to the grid.
 Option "snap pivot" snaps the pivot to the grid (only available when "set pivot" mode is NOT active).

 Coloring options: Choose to paint all polygons with the current color, or randomize the color of the current object or of all objects.